hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 * Importers SHOULD apply common sense in updating internal or implementation-specific fields.
 This specification does not require the importer to include, omit, handle or disregard values for fields that it believes are internally-generated or implementation-specific.
 For example, a system in the role of exporter might export an event object with a video-conference room ID in a custom field.
 It can decide that it is sensible to export that value as a URL for external use.
 Later, the same system or one with code written for compatibility could import that event with the video-conference URL, and it would be sensible to avoid overwriting its own knowledge of the room ID with the URL.
 * When importing a _changed_ or _new_ object with a UID and 'updated' value, the importer SHOULD set the 'updated' value to the one imported.
 Thus, if a Contact is updated on Jan 1, exported on Jan 2 and imported on Jan 3, the new or updated imported contact would show an 'updated' value of Jan 1.

 Note on _similar enough_: This specification requires nuance in order to allow both reasonably consistent synchronization and reasonable behavior in a wide variety of use cases and implementations.
 The language above is intended to give implementors both guidance and wiggle room.
 For example, the importer could convert a DTSTART time from UTC to the user's local time and save it as the displayed start time.
-Later, reimporting the same object with the same UID, the importing code could be smart enough to realize that the time hasn't _actually_ changed, and avoid changing the 'updated' timestamp or creating a conflicting event.
+Later, re-importing the same object with the same UID, the importing code could be smart enough to realize that the time hasn't _actually_ changed, and avoid changing the 'updated' timestamp or creating a conflicting event.
 This logic could be implemented by saving separate fields (imported time vs display time), by keeping a log of updates (log entry stating that the system auto-converted start time from X to Y), or by other clever algorithms.
 Thus, the clever implementation can avoid the appearance of an object that changes every time the calendar is synchronized.

 Note on _updated_: The definition of 'updated' in JSContact [@RFC9553] is not rigorous or nuanced. "when the data in the Card was last modified" could refer to several instances of the card -- its internal implementation, its representation in an email share, its representation in an HTTP GET response [@RFC6352].
 It's not specified whether 'updated' is the same as REV in VCard [@RFC6350], which is defined differently.
 Neither definition explicitly covers vendor-specific fields.
 Thus, this specification makes additional recommendations for handling 'updated':